Customer feedback privacy notice

 Who we share your personal information with

-We may share your personal data and feedback with those listed below who may need to help us respond to your feedback.
+We routinely share your feedback with those who may need to help us respond to your feedback.
 In some cases that may include your name and contact details.
 Your equality data submitted in the ‘About You’ section will be kept anonymised.

 We may share your personal data with: